-- 3.40 Hindfoot Intra-articular fractures: In the interpretation of Table 17-33, AMA5 (p547), reference to the hindfoot, intra-articular fractures, the words subtalar bone, talonavicular bone and calcaneocuboid bone imply that the bone is displaced on one or both sides of the joint mentioned.
+- 3.37 Hindfoot Intra-articular fractures: In the interpretation of Table 17-33, AMA5 (p547), reference to the hindfoot, intra-articular fractures, the words subtalar bone, talonvicular bone and calcaneocuboid bone imply that the bone is displaced on one or both sides of the joint mentioned.
 To avoid the risk of double-assessment, if avascular necrosis with collapse is used as the basis of impairment assessment, it cannot be combined with the relevant intra-articular fracture in Table 17-33, column 2.
-In Table 17-33, column 2, metatarsal fracture with loss of weight transfer means dorsal displacement of the metatarsal head. - 3.41 Plantar fasciitis: If there are persistent symptoms and clinical findings after 18 months from diagnosis, this is rated as 2% lower extremity impairment (1% WPI). - 3.42 Resurfacing procedures: No additional impairment is to be awarded for resurfacing procedures used in the treatment of localised cartilage lesions and defects in major joints. - 3.43 Table 17-35 uses a point score system, and then the total of points calculated for the knee joint is converted to an impairment rating from Table 17-33 (AMA5, pp546-547).
-Note that, while all the points are added in Table 17-34, some points are deducted when Table 17-35 is used. - 3.44 Table 17-35, AMA5 (p549) is replaced by the table below.
+In Table 17-33, column 2, metatarsal fracture with loss of weight transfer means dorsal displacement of the metatarsal head. - 3.38 Plantar fasciitis: If there are persistent symptoms and clinical findings after 18 months, this is rated as 2% lower extremity impairment (1% WPI). - 3.39 Resurfacing procedures: No additional impairment is to be awarded for resurfacing procedures used in the treatment of localised cartilage lesions and defects in major joints.

+- 3.40 Table 17-34 and Table 17-35, AMA5 (pp548-549) use a different concept of evaluation.
+A point score system is applied, and then the total of points calculated for the hip (or knee) joint is converted to an impairment rating from Table 17-33.
+Tables 17-34 and 17-35 refer to the hip and knee joint replacement respectively.
+Note that, while all the points are added in Table 17-34, some points are deducted when Table 17-35 is used. - 3.41 In respect of 'distance walked' under 'b.
+Function' in Table 17-34, AMA5 (p548), the distance of six blocks should be construed as 600m, and three blocks as 300m.